Broncos–Steelers rivalry: 2000s-present: Roethlisberger, Tebow, and P. Manning

-The Broncos and Steelers renewed their rivalry in the 2011 Wild Card Round.
+The Broncos and Steelers renewed their rivalry in the 2011 Wild Card Round in what became known as the 3:16 game.
 The Broncos, despite winning the AFC West and hosting the game, finished with an 8–8 record and were underdogs against the 12–4 Steelers.
 However, Denver prevailed in a 29–23 overtime upset, as quarterback Tim Tebow passed for an 80-yard touchdown to Demaryius Thomas on the first play.
 Tebow finished with 316 passing yards, 50 rushing yards and three overall touchdowns, but was traded after the season when the Broncos signed Peyton Manning.

 Manning made his Broncos debut against the Steelers during Week 1 of the 2012 season, and led Denver to a 31–19 victory.
 In that game, Manning finished with 253 yards and two touchdowns on 19–26 passing attempts.
 The 2015 season would be Manning's last in the NFL, and the two teams faced each other twice.
 The first was on Week 15 of the regular season, which Pittsburgh won 34–27 as Manning sat out the game due to a bout with plantar fasciitis.
 However, in the Divisional Round, Denver eliminated Pittsburgh from the playoffs with a 23–16 victory behind their "No Fly Zone" defensive unit led by Von Miller and DeMarcus Ware.
 Manning, for his part, finished with 222 passing yards to go along with no touchdowns or interceptions, and running back C. J. Anderson sealed the game with a one-yard touchdown run late in the fourth quarter.
 The Broncos went on to win Super Bowl 50.